 Kayaking: The Keweenaw Adventure Company in Copper Harbor rents kayaks and offers tours.

 Mountain biking: More than 25 miles of trails, including 21 miles of singletrack, provide challenging riding with constant elevation changes.
 The Keweenaw Adventure Company rents bikes and offers tours.

-Cruises: Noah's Ark Charters offers boat trips to the Copper Harbor Lighthouse, $25, $15 for children under 14.
+Cruises: Noah's Ark Charters offers boat trips to the Copper Harbor Lighthouse with tour, $39, $25 for children under 14.

 Ferries to Isle Royale: The Isle Royale Queen IV makes the three-hour trip to Rock Harbor from mid-May through September.
 In July, it runs every day except Wednesday, daily from August through Labor Day.